Robust multiple change-point detection for multivariate variability using data depth: An application to financial returns

 It is clear that this data has some serial dependence; it does not fit the independence assumption.
 That being said, we feel that the results still provide some insight into the data.
 For example, the data appears to admit a weak dependence structure.
 As a result of the concentration inequality for rank statistics for $m$-dependent data \citep{Wang2019}, we only need Assumption \ref{ass:consDepth} to hold under $m$-dependence in order for the consistency properties to hold.
 In fact, the consistency of many depth functions is, in part, a result of Glivenko-Cantelli type theorems.
 Seeing as extensions of such theorems exist for $m$-dependent data \citep{Bobkov2010} it is likely possible to extend the results of Section \ref{sec::theo}.
 The convergence of depth functions for dependent data is an interesting topic for further research.

 We applied the both proposed Algorithms to the raw daily returns.
 We ran the WBS algorithm with 700 intervals ($100\floor{\log{N}}$) using all depth functions with $\alpha=0.9$.
-When running Algorithm \ref{alg:pelt}, we used penalty constants $C_1=0.24$ and $C_2=3.74$.
+When running Algorithm \ref{alg:pelt}, we used penalty constants $C_1=0.24$ and $C_2=3.74$, these were chosen according to the discussion in Section \ref{sec::params}.
 The results did not vary at all among the different depth functions for the Algorithm \ref{alg:wbs}, and were virtually the same under Algorithm \ref{alg:pelt}, the only difference was that the modified Mahalanobis depth predicted the December 2008 change-point on December 9th rather than on the $8^{th}$.

 Table \ref{fig:CovOT} contains the estimated change-points produced by the Algorithms and the associated CUSUM statistic values from Algorithm \ref{alg:wbs}.
 Figure \ref{fig:ret} plots the estimated change-points on the data from both Algorithms.
 Observe that algorithms are also both unaffected by the outliers in the Siemens returns, which can be seen to the left and right of January 2008.
 Some of the change-points have a clear interpretation.
 For example, the first change-point (July 18, 2007) signifies the beginning of the global financial crisis and the second (September 05, 2008) is associated with the collapse of Lehman brothers.
 In the following months, measures to stem the effects of the crisis may contribute to the next two change-points.
 For example, in early December 2008 the EU agreed to a 200 billion dollar stimulus package.
 The later change-points are associated with the Greek government debt crisis; in July 2011, the Troika approved a second bailout (of the Greek government).